 This was the beginning of Aya Education Fund.
 I was so impressed that a little girl would just walk to school on her own wearing all of the clothes that she owned and just wanted to have an education.
 The next time I returned to Tanzania we had 7 students in our scholarship program, and shortly after we had 10.
 The government then changed their policy and would pay for the primary school fees.
 We would continue to pay for the school fees for the 10 students in our program, however needed to look at what else we could do to help more students.

 Our focus now is to continue to pay these high school fees, and to now pay for exam fees, purchase school supplies and whatever else is needed to ensure that students will be successful.
-Long term, we would like to have a breakfast program ($4500 USD for 880 students to eat breakfast for a year), build a new kitchen ($10,000 USD), a new toilet (approx $5,000) and a new classroom ($10,000).
+Long term, we would like to have a breakfast program ($4500 USD for 880 students to eat breakfast for a year), build a new kitchen ($10,000 USD), a new toilet (approx $5,000) and are looking at other new options.
 Also, to provide continuing education for teachers and for parents of the students at Kingereka.

 I hope that you feel connected to these students, their stories and the amazing group of people who have joined the Aya team.
 We all try to make sure that every donation dollar is used to the fullest.
 Aside from basic costs of money transfers, accounting fees and some office expenses, we donate our time, pay for many supplies ourselves and send as much money to Tanzania as we can.